mozilla/moztrap/docs/userguide/environments.rst

 Whenever an environment is removed from an object's profile, that removal cascades down to all children of that object.
-So removing an environment from a product's profile cascades to all that product's cycles and cases, and removing an environment from a cycle's profile cascades to its runs.
+So removing an environment from a product version's profile also automatically removes it from all test runs and test cases associated with that product version.

 Adding an environment only cascades in certain situations.
-Adding an environment to a product's profile cascades to cycles and runs only if they are still in Draft state; once they are activated, their environment profile can only be added to manually.
+Adding an environment to a product version's profile cascades to test runs only if they are still in Draft state; once they are activated, their environment profile can only be added to manually.

-Additions to a product's environment profile cascade only to those test cases whose environment profile is still identical to the product's environment profile (i.e. test cases that apply to all environments the product supports).
-Once a test case has been narrowed to a subset of the product's full environment profile, additions to the product's profile will have to be manually added to the case's profile if the new environment applies to that case.
+Additions to a product version's environment profile cascade only to those test cases whose environment profile is still identical to the product version's environment profile (i.e. test cases that apply to all environments the product supports).
+Once a test case has been narrowed to a subset of the product version's full environment profile, additions to the product version's profile will have to be manually added to the case's profile if the new environment applies to that case.

-:ref:`Test results<test-results>`, once recorded, are never deleted, even if their corresponding environment is removed from their product, cycle, or run's environment profile.
+:ref:`Test results<test-results>`, once recorded, are never deleted, even if their corresponding environment is removed from their product version or run's environment profile.